 Handwriting and letter formation

 Fluent, neat and joined handwriting relies on letters being formed in the correct way and from the correct starting point.
-At Someries Infant and Nursery School we ensure that children are all taught this consistently by teaching weekly short and focused handwriting sessions.
+At Someries Infant School we ensure that children are all taught this consistently by teaching weekly short and focused handwriting sessions.

 To support the development of handwriting, the school uses handwriting guidelines in all writing books, as well when modelling writing in lessons on flip chart paper and interactive whiteboard backgrounds.